-Sponsor a Solano resident’s recovery — on your own terms.
+Sponsor an Antelope Valley resident’s recovery — on your own terms.

-Guardians of Solano turns a sponsorship dollar into a specific credit — a meal at a named café, a haircut at a named shop, a pair of work boots from a named store.
+Guardians of the AV turns a sponsorship dollar into a specific credit — a meal at a named café, a haircut at a named shop, a pair of work boots from a named store.
 You pick the lane.
 We report the outcomes.
-Your dollars stay inside Fairfield, Vallejo, and Suisun.
+Your dollars stay inside Lancaster and Palmdale.

 Operational transparency